College Football Week 11 preview: Coronavirus still determines whether games get played

 However, the ultimate concern around the nation is the coronavirus pandemic, which is still affecting several schools; eight games have been postponed and two others canceled.

-No. 1 Alabama, No. 3 Ohio State, No. 5 Texas A&M, No. 12 Georgia and No. 24 Auburn are the Top 25 teams that were scheduled to play this week, but players and coaches contracting the virus forced the games to be altered.
+No. 1 Alabama, No. 3 Ohio State, No. 5 Texas A&M, No. 12 Georgia, No. 15 Coastal Carolina and No. 24 Auburn are the Top 25 teams that were scheduled to play this week, but players and coaches contracting the virus forced the games to be altered.

 Coronavirus is still a major concern especially as it gets colder outside and with no vaccine coming before the season is over.